And so it continues …

 Family is my center.
 I share my home with Sophie, my black and white Cocker Spaniel, and I share my heart with my sons, my daughters-in-law, and my granddaughters.
 I am blessed beyond measure to have them near me.

 I picked up a Nikon DSLR three summers ago and immediately felt complete.
 I am more comfortable with the camera in my hands than without.
 When I’m at a party or event and my camera is not with me, I feel naked.
 At other times, if I feel that the “tyranny of the urgent” is pressing in on me, I pick up the camera and practice lighting or DOF or focus, and I eventually clear my mind and can return to the necessary task.

 Last summer I sold the Nikon and picked up my Canon, partially because my son, the pro-photog, shoots Canon.
 When I assist him on jobs, I can now navigate my way around his camera, and (this is the bonus) I can borrow his super-cool lenses and cameras.
 I was sad to sell the Nikon 85 mm, however.
 That sweet lens took some nice images.

 I have taught for nearly 25 years and am now looking forward to my next adventure: retirement.
 I will never quit working and I will never be bored; this I know.
 I will take my Canon, explore the ordinary and extraordinary in the streets and mountains and waters near me and far away.

 By the way: Who am I?
-I’ve gone by three names in my 62 years of living.
+I’ve gone by three different names throughout my life.
 I was named Ramona (I thank my parents for that name as I’ve always liked it).
 As a child, I was called Mona.
 When I went to high school, I was given the moniker Ramie; that name stayed with me for two decades until I turned 30 and decided that Ramona was a more “professional” sounding name.
+Since then, I’ve been all three: Ramona, Mona, and Ramie; several years ago, my oldest granddaughter gave me another name, perhaps the best one of all: Grandma Mona.